-The Spoiled Mama's Top Pregnancy Skin Care Do's & Don'ts: Summer Edition
+The Spoiled Mama's Top Pregnancy Skin Care Do's & Don'ts: Pregnant During Summer

 Tip #1: Drink your water!

 It's easy to become dehydrated during the summer, so keep your skin plump, happy and youthful by guzzling the standard eight 8-ounce glasses of water a day.
-If you're pregnant, add another 8-ounce glass for each hour of light activity.
-This will not only keep your skin happy, it will help deliver all the necessary prenatal vitamins to your baby.
+If you're pregnant during summer, add another 8-ounce glass for each hour of light activity.
+This will not only keep your skin happy, but it will also help deliver all the necessary prenatal vitamins to your baby.

 Edema occurs when excess fluid pools into your limbs, and it's a common -- and sometimes painful -- phenomena that happens to third trimester and postpartum moms.
-Since hot weather causes your body expand anyway, the overall affect can be very uncomfortable for the new mom.
+Since hot weather causes your body to expand anyway, the overall effect can be very uncomfortable for the new mom.

-To combat pregnancy edema, try The Spoiled Mama's Happy Legs gel.
+To combat pregnancy edema, try The Spoiled Mama's Happy Legs gel for quick pregnancy swollen feet relief.
 Infused with cooling cucumber and aloe, the lightweight gel is a great treatment for swollen feet during pregnancy.
 For an extra punch of relief, keep a bottle in the fridge and apply the cold gel liberally onto affected areas.
 Finish by elevating your feet to help flush out the fluids from your legs.

-Other tips?
+Other tips if pregnant during summer?
 Make sure to wear loose clothing, drink tons of fluids to reduce water retention and engage in light activity to get your circulation going.

 Tip #3: Slather on the SPF